Clinical Pastoral Education (CPE) is a program of education and formation for the professional work of pastoral and spiritual care practitioners.

 Most healthcare providers will require Spiritual Care Practitioners to undertake some CPE study.

 Most units are offered in hospital or clinical contexts, with placements available in Victoria, South Australia, Tasmania, Western Australia, Queensland and Northern Territory.
 Some parts of the program may be available online, but an in-person placement is required to complete the CPE program.
+CPE units are only open to Australian-based students.

-Graduates of the program go on to be Spirutual Care Practitioners in hospitals, aged-care agencies, Schools, the justice system, prisons, and more.
+Graduates of the program go on to be Spiritual Care Practitioners in hospitals, aged-care agencies, Schools, the justice system, prisons, and more.
 Students who have completed at least two units of CPE may apply to Spiritual Care Australia for professional membership.

 Accreditation